shengqiu/shengqiu.github.io/_posts/1999-01-01-use-python-as-r.md

 ## Copy or Replace

 Before we go deep into it...
-Python does some thin called
+Python does some thing called referance assignment.
+This means no physical location is allocated to store the variable .
+In stead, a variable is just a name or a pointer; the value is stored in somewhere else.
+This is not only in pandas, but also for all python functions/scripts/classes...
+Here are some other <a href="http://shengqiu.github.io/python/1000/01/01/hahaha-wtf.html">funny stuff  </a>in python.

 ---